celo-org/docs/blog/25-01-23-unlocking-the-power-of-blockchain/unlocking-the-power-of-blockchain.md

 FHE is a subset of lattice cryptography, an area still considered as the most plausible niche even within the cryptography space

-With every new chain, technologists can build integrations between that chain and other protocols such as FileCoin to hide the underlying data from users, and can leverage both ZKPs and FHE together, at a lower cost.
+With every new chain, technologists can build integrations between that chain and other protocols such as FileCoin to hide the underlying data from users and can leverage both ZKPs and FHE together, at a lower cost.

-# Conclusion
+## Conclusion

 Cryptographic blockchain technology provides a steady-safe security solution to DeFi and the algorithmic systems by which digital transactions are enabled.
 Platforms like [Celo](https://celo.org/about) let you know the latest attributes of blockchain technology and how your web identity is best kept in a secure manner helping you to get hands-on experience for safe crypto-transacts and token mining on web3 decentralized spaces.

+## Next Steps

+Nil

-# About the Author
+## About the Author

 Imole Peter L.